bdsams/Stardock-Software-Localization/README.md

 - [Language File Format and Testing](#Language-File-Format-and-Testing)

 ## Mission
-A public effort to improve Stardock language localizations for software product catalog.
+A public effort to improve Stardock language localizations for our software product catalog.

 ## Supported Languages
 Stardock Software officially supports and maintains the following languages: